dwaite/multipass/draft-waite-multipass-retrieval.md

 The Credential Verification object within the issuer statement describes how to verify that any credentials presented alongside the issuer statement are valid.

-The Credential verification object of an ephemeral public key (as a `jwk` property) which can be leveraged by the issuer to sign credentials.
+The Credential verification object is an ephemeral public key (as a `jwk` property) which can be leveraged by the issuer to sign individual credential statements.

 ## Credentials

-A multipass is a statement by the issuer of multiple credentials about the subject, which may be selectively disclosed by the holder to a verifier.
-Selective disclosure allows for presented credentials to be limited to the information requested by a verifier.
+A multipass ticket is an assertion by the issuer of multiple credential statements about the subject, which may be selectively disclosed by the holder to a verifier.
+Selective disclosure allows for presented credentials to be limited to only the information requested by a verifier.

-The format of a credential is out of scope of this specification, outside of providing the credential validation key (`cdv`) in the issuer statement.
+The format of a credential statement is out of scope of this specification, outside of providing the credential validation key (`cdv`) in the issued ticket.

 The holder will typically only offer credentials to a relying party which it understands and can properly prompt the user to consent to release.
-Issuers offer credentials in the formats they supports, containing the attributes they offer.
-Validators indicate that they require a certain set of attributes, and the credential formats they support those attributes in.
+Issuers offer credentials in the formats they support, containing the attributes they can assert about the subject.
+Validators indicate that they require a certain set of attributes along with the credential formats they support those attributes in.

 ### Credential Format Requirements